||Champion Power Equipment 7-Ton Compact Horizontal Gas Log Splitter||SEE IT||

 Log size and splitter tonnage rating are closely related.
 The more pressure applied, the thicker (or wider) the log it can split.
 A few commonly used benchmarks are as follows: 4 tons will split a 6-inch log, 16 tons will split a 12-inch log, 30 tons will split a 24-inch log.
 This is just a general guide.
 Different species of wood split more or less easily, and seasoned wood often splits more easily than green wood.

 Q: How long should logs dry before splitting?

-An old rule of thumb for splitting wood with a maul is to split hardwoods like oak, maple, and beech when they are still green, and to let softwoods like pine, fir, and spruce dry out for 6 to 12 months before splitting in order to make the work as easy as possible.
+An old rule of thumb for splitting wood with a maul is to split hardwoods like oak, maple, and beech when they are still green and to let softwoods like pine, fir, and spruce dry out for 6 to 12 months before splitting to make the work as easy as possible.
 But, if you have the benefit of splitting wood with a hydraulic log splitter, you can do it at whatever stage you choose.
 The benefit of allowing the wood to dry out is that it becomes lighter and easier to load on the splitter.

-The final word on purchasing the best log splitter
+Final thoughts on the best log splitters

-Whether you need a simple wood-splitting maul, a quiet electric machine, or a powerful gas model, finding just the right tool is key for work satisfaction.
+Whether you need a simple wood-splitting maul, a quiet electric machine, or a powerful gas model, finding the right tool is key to work satisfaction.
 An oversized machine is as inconvenient as an undersized one is frustrating.
 The best log splitter will get you out of the woods fast, saving you time, money, and stress.